 Some of this weight difference comes from the soft attachment system, simple closure hardware, and non-waterproof fabric.
-As in the lightweight backpacking space, a simple design and minimal organizational features also keep weight down.
+A simple design and minimal organizational features also help keep weight down.

-Despite their lightweight construction – at 17 ounces each pannier is a full pound lighter than an Ortlieb Back-Roller – we found the Link Panniers very durable.
-After a month of rugged use ours are good as new with zero signs of wear and tear.
+Despite their relatively lightweight construction we found the Link Panniers very durable.
+After three months of nonstop use, often on rugged terrain, ours have zero functional signs of wear.
 If that changes as we put more miles on them, I’ll update this review.

 We took a risk on the Link Panniers because REI has a history of making well-designed gear at good prices.
 The rest of their bikepacking bag lineup looks carefully thought out and these panniers seemed no different.

-I’m happy to say they worked out really well for our bikepacking trip in Central Asia.
+I’m happy to say they worked out really well for our bikepacking trip in Central Asia, and again in Morocco and Portugal.
 We’ll definitely use them again for future trips with similar needs (off-pavement adventures requiring more cargo space than a bikepacking bag setup) and I’ll update this review with any future impressions.